CNC

 MesaCT

-OK so now we have a card with 5V and an ethernet connection we need to configure it so that LinuxCNC know it is there and how to talk to it.
+OK, so now we have a card with 5V and an ethernet connection we need to configure it so that LinuxCNC knows it is there and how to talk to it.

-Well the official kit hasn't go that far yet but a gentleman has stepped into the breach, understood and coded the solution to the problem and then given it to all us freeloaders to use.
+Well the official kit can do it but it's complicated and you need to attend to a lot of details.
+However a gentleman has stepped into the breach, understood and coded the solution to the problem and then wrapped it in a GUI for all us freeloaders to use.
 Use the forum.
 You'll meet him there.
 Smart guy and very helpful.

 Download MesaCT to set it up